 Five reasons to choose an MA in economics

-- Distinguish yourself with a master's degree that Forbes considers amongst the top 10 for jobs. (http://www.forbes.com/pictures/efkk45ifij/no-10-best-masters-degree-for-jobs-economics/)
+- Distinguish yourself with a master's degree that Forbes considers amongst the top jobs in 2015.

 - Broaden existing training with skills transferable across industries and government.

-- Develop analytical skills to independently design and research public and private sector issues.
+- Develop analytical skills to independently model and research public and private sector issues.

 - Build technical skills to create predictive models and metrics with actionable results.

-- Refine technological skills to construct, display, and anlyze large data sets.
+- Refine technological skills to construct, display, and analyze large data sets.

 - The Master's program in the Department of Economics will provide you with a balance between a core of microeconomic, macroeconomic, and econometric theory and a wide variety of applied courses.

 - You will get experiential learning in the form of internships and writing several research papers on current economic policy issues using empirical data.

 - After completing this program your core competencies includes critical thinking skills, hypothesizing and solving problems, data acquisition skills, data analysis techniques, the application of economic theory to analyze economic data, writing and reporting skills, and competency in the use of technical computer software.